-Classification of Carbohydrates in Chemistry
+The Classification of Carbohydrates aand Used

+Biochemistry is the branch of chemistry that deals with the chemical processes occurring in living organisms.
 The different compounds in living organisms are 1.
 Carbohydrates 2.
 Proteins 3.
 Lipids 4.
 Vitamins 5.
 Enzymes.

-Carbohydrates provide energy to the plants and animals but in plants, they are also structural materials which means that plants are made up of carbohydrates.
+Carbohydrates provide energy to plants and animals but in plants, they are also structural materials which means that plants are made up of carbohydrates.

 Fundamentals of biochemistry